aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/imageorprintoptions/_index.md

 ```

 Indicates whether to optimize the output elements.

+**Remarks**

 Default value is false.
 Currently when this property is set to true, the following optimizations will be done: 1. optimize the border lines.
 2. optimize the file size while rendering to Svg image.

 **Returns:**
 boolean